-Enclosed for filing is Florida Power Corporation's Request for Specified Confidential Treatment regarding the Company's FPSC 423 Forms for the month of January, 1996.
+Enclosed for filing are fifteen copies of Florida Power Corporation's Request for Specified Confidential Treatment regarding the Company's FPSC 423 Forms for the month of May, 1996.
 Attachment C to the Request is an unedited copy of the forms which denotes the confidential information with shading.
-This document should be treated as Specified Confidential.
+This document should be treated as Specified Confidential and is forwarded herewith in a separate, sealed envelope market "Confidential".
 Edited copies of the forms which may be made public have been submitted for filing this date under separate cover.